System Data - User Admin Central

 Onboarding Error Log

 With Azure Integration in place, the Onboarding Error Log tab becomes a helpful tool for troubleshooting.
 If the AZR license isn’t available, this screen will be inactive.
 When the AZR license is in place this log captures sync errors, allowing Admins to correct records in Azure or directly in UAC.
 If errors persist, they remain visible for further troubleshooting.
+The Login User and User ID fields allow the user to view more mandatory Azure sync fields on the error log for created users.

 Email Templates